 We are witnessing a massive shift of humanity unlike any seen before.
-More than 65 million people around the world—roughly the population of France—are displaced from their homes.
-As many as 12 million of them are from just five places: Syria, Afghanistan, the Lake Chad basin, South Sudan, and Somalia.
+More than 65 million people around the world — equivalent to the entire population of the UK — are displaced from their homes.
+More than 23 million of them are from five places: Syria, Afghanistan, South Sudan, the Lake Chad Basin and Somalia.

 What does it look like for that many people to be displaced?

-It would be like the entire population of Portugal going homeless.
-Or everyone in Sweden fleeing and leaving an empty nation behind them.
-It would be like the state of Georgia slowly draining of every doctor, teacher, engineer and entrepreneur—every person who lived there, plus a million more—until there was only barren land left behind.
+It would be like half the population of Spain going homeless.
+Or everyone in Cameroon fleeing and leaving an empty nation behind them.
+It would be like the state of Florida slowly draining of every doctor, teacher, engineer and entrepreneur — every person who lived there, plus three million more — until there was only barren land left behind.

 With your support, Mercy Corps is responding to this crisis with emergency assistance to help refugees meet their urgent needs around the world.
 Today our refugee response reaches people in more than 20 countries with support like cash, food, water, shelter, youth centers and life skills training.

 All refugees have suffered unimaginable loss, whether they are displaced in their own country or seeking safety overseas.
 Yet they are filled with potential and the strength to triumph over adversity.
 Their story is our story, because we are all human — and together, we can build a better world.

 Read on to learn more about where this crisis is hitting the hardest, and how you can help.

 Joury, 12, fled Daraa, Syria with her family four years ago.
 She now lives in Za’atari refugee camp in Jordan, where she dreams of being a painter.
 PHOTO: Sean Sheridan for Mercy Corps